victorwg/Battleship-Project/README.md

 We allow players to save their status and load it when they start a new game.

 ### Compilation and Execution (Manual)
-With the makefile included, player should type in their respective server
+With the makefile included, player should type in their respective server:
 1. **make game** for compilation
 2. **./game** for execution